 Core Entrustable Professional Activities (EPAs) are tasks or responsibilities that students can perform unsupervised once they have attained sufficient competence.
-Students are required to obtain assessment and coaching on the EPAs listed below.
+Students are required to obtain assessment and coaching on the EPAs listed in each core rotations syllabus.

 At a minimum, you are required to get one assessment for each assigned EPA during rotations with EPAs assigned.
 Students must have a personal device for educational resources and apps used for each rotation.